 Other Items That Would Be Appreciated..

-Items to make toys 4 the animal - Natural wooden beads, strong, rope, balls, perfume (they loved scented toys!)
+Items to make toys for the animals - Natural wooden beads, strong, rope, balls, perfume (they loved scented toys!)

 Pens, marker pens, note pads.